1,000+ Opportunities

 Unsaved changes will be lost.

-Based on current listing details, eligibility includes: Multi-state, regional, private, non-profit organizations that can provide training and technical assistance to small, rural communities concerning their community facility needs are eligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Multi-state, regional, private, non-profit organizations that can provide training and technical assistance to small, rural communities concerning their community facility needs are eligible.
+Confirm the full requirements in the official notice before applying.